 New inclusions in the Finance Bill 2021-22

-Most importantly, new legislation will increase the normal minimum pension age (NMPA) from 55 to 57 in April 2028.
+The normal minimum pension age (NMPA) is to change from 55 to 57 in April 2028.
 This means you have to wait an extra two years before you can draw benefits from your pension scheme without incurring unauthorised payment charges.
 However, there will be exemptions – notably for people who are members of uniformed public service pension schemes and those with unqualified rights to take their pension below the age of 57.

 Additional measures include sanctions to tackle tobacco duty evasion, along with powers to tackle electronic sales suppression.
 The latter refers to the fraudulent practice of using technology to artificially reduce reported sales and thus tax liabilities.